Williams & Wilkins

 Authors: Raymond L. Barnhill, Katrin Fandrey, Martin C. Mihm Jr, Arthur J. Sober, Thomas B. Fitzpatrick

 This work provides a comprehensive summary of benign and malignant pigmented lesions and their differential diagnosis.
-It covers points of interest such as epidemiological data, aetiology, clinical and histological features, biological behaviour, treatment and prognosis, and gives a survey of the current literature.
-It is written for dermatologists, those working in paediatrics, general practioners and students.
+It covers points of interest such as epidemiological data, aetiology, clinical and histological features, biological behavior, treatment and prognosis, and gives a survey of the current literature.
+It is written for dermatologists, those working in paediatrics, general practitioners and students.

 Wiley-Liss; 1st edition